bricks-cloud/BricksLLM/README.md

 > [!TIP]
 > A [managed version of BricksLLM](https://www.trybricks.ai?utm_source=github&utm_medium=repo&utm_campaign=bricksllm) is also available!
 It is production ready, and comes with a dashboard to make interacting with BricksLLM easier.
 Try us out for free today!

 **BricksLLM** is a cloud native AI gateway written in Go.
 Currently, it provides native support for OpenAI, Anthropic, Azure OpenAI and vLLM.
-Here are the use cases for BricksLLM.
+BricksLLM aims to provide enterprise level infrastructure that can power any LLM production use cases.
+Here are some use cases for BricksLLM:

 * Set LLM usage limits for users on different pricing tiers
 * Track LLM usage on a per user and per organization basis
 * Block or redact requests containing PIIs
 * Improve LLM reliability with failovers, retries and caching
-* Distribute API keys for internal teams
+* Distribute API keys with rate limits and cost limits for internal development/production use cases
+* Distribute API keys with rate limits and cost limits for students

 ## Features
 - [x] [PII detection and masking](https://github.com/bricks-cloud/BricksLLM/blob/main/cookbook/pii_detection.md)